 Speeding up Layout Builder’s user interface

 As stated earlier, Layout Builder still has “experimental” status.
-One of the issues that we identified is that the settings tray can take a long time to appear when adding a block into layout builder.
+One of the issues that we identified is that the settings tray can take a long time to appear when adding a block into the layout builder.

 Lullabot Hawkeye Tenderwolf identified the bottleneck as the time it takes Drupal to iterate through the complete list of blocks in the system.
 To work around this, Karen Stevenson created the Block Blacklist module, in which you can specify which blocks to remove from loading.
 The result is a dramatically improved load time for the list of blocks.